yuIlariy/Save-Restricted-Content-Bot-v3/README.md

   Save Restricted Content Bot v3
 </h1>

+The Save Restricted Content Bot is a stable Telegram bot developed by devgagan and TEAM SPY.
+It enables users to retrieve restricted messages from Telegram channels and groups, offering features such as custom thumbnail support and the ability to upload files up to 4GB.
+Additionally, the bot supports downloading videos from platforms like YouTube, Instagram, and Facebook, along with over 100 other sites

 [Telegram](https://t.me/save_restricted_content_bots) | [See Recent Updates](https://github.com/devgaganin/Save-Restricted-Content-Bot-V2/tree/v3#updates)

 ### Star the repo it motivate us to update new features